 All wholesome herbs.
 Well, what makes the herb wholesome?
 For the constitution, use and nature of man.
-Ah, but you must know how.
 Every herb in the season, every fruit in the season.
-Joseph Fielding Smith used to say, 'Well, we put up our preserves, we freeze our vegetables--when they are ripe."
-We don't freeze them and use them when they are green.
+Joseph Fielding Smith used to say, "Well, we put up our preserves, we freeze our vegetables-when they are ripe."
+We don't' freeze them and use them when they are green.
 Or when they are rotten.
 We freeze them in the proper season.
-That doesn't mean that you're supposed to only eat peas in the three weeks when the peas are perfect for picking.
+They doesn't mean that you're supposed to only eat peas in the three weeks when the peas are perfect for picking.
 But you can freeze them.
 You can preserve them in the season, of course.
 You're still eating them in the season and not taking them prematurely.
 We get such cranks in this business.
 Notice: 'With prudence.'
-There's the answer to the cranks, right there, for prudence means providence, foresight--and thanksgiving.
+There's the answer to the cranks, right there, for prudence means providence, foresight - and thanksgiving.

-Meat sparingly.
+Eat meat sparingly.
 Again, sparing is a good word.
 It means 'sparing God's creatures.'
-It is to be used with thanksgiving and not with gluttony, which is one of the national weaknesses.
-(Overweight is one of our national diseases.)
-That's gluttony, which is one of the seven deadly sins.
-You have a right to meat, according to the 49th section of the

-Doctrine and Covenants.
-The family who needs a deer to get through the winter have a right to that.
-The Lord will not deny them, but He is also pleased with those who forbear.
-They can eat meat only in times of starvation, winter, cold, famine.
-'Starve' means to die of cold as well as of famine.
+It is to be used with thanksgiving and not with gluttony, which is one of our national weaknesses. (overweight is one of our national diseases.)
+That's gluttony, which one of the seven deadly sins.
+You have a right to meat, according to the 49th section of the Doctrine and Covenants.
+The family who needs a deer to get through the winter cold or famine.
+'To starve' means to die of cold means to die of cold as well as of famine.
 And the Saints need meat to see them through the winter and restore their fainting strength.
-Remember the miracle of the quails, for example.
-Game only in times of famine and excess of hunger.
-But the supplies are limited, and we cannot afford to hunt the year round, promiscuously.
-At the first sight of buffalo in Iowa--the plain was covered with buffalo as far as the eye could see--Brigham Young called the brethren together and told them not to shoot one unless they absolutely need it.
+Remember the miracle of the quails, for example: Game only in times of famine and excess of hunger.
+But the supplies are limited, and we cannot afford to hunt year round, promiscuously.
+At the first sight of buffalo in Iowa-the plain was covered with buffalo as far as the eye could see-Brigham young called the brethren together and told them not to shoot one unless they absolutely needed it.
 And this turned out to be a great blessing for them.

-Grain is the staff of life-the underpinning of the whole cycle.
+Grain is the staff of life-- the underpinning of the whole cycle.
 The angiosperms are encapsulated, highly concentrated nourishment supplied from the insects right on up the food chain.
 (They like to share it with us, too.)
 It's not an exclusive diet, though.
-We lean on it more than anything else, but verses 10 and 11 tell us the importance of herbs, of fruit, and of meat.
+We lean on it more than anything else, but versus 10 and 11 tell us the importance of herbs, of fruit, and of meat.
 They are essential, too.
 All grains, fruits, and berries are good for man.
 All must be processed in some way, however.
-The indians used their berries and acorns a lot, but they had to process or wash them or they would be eating deadly poisons like cyanide and other things.
+The Indians used their berries and acorns a lot, but they had to process or wash them of they would be eating deadly posons like cyanide and other things.
 If they didn't process them, they found out by experience how to treat these things.
 They used a lot of things that we don't think are useful at all.
-It's amazing.
-Tommy Martin has spent his days looking for edible and useful herbs in that lot around his house.
+It's amazing Tommy martin has spent his days looking for edible and useful herbs in that lot around his house.
 He found 128 plants and herbs growing right around his house that people use for some purpose of nutrition, medicine or otherwise.
 That just shows that they are all around us.
-But we don't know anything about it-that's something that takes a lot of skill.
+But we don't' know anything about it-that's something that takes a lot of skill.